amikoj/LaynelCMS/README.md

 - FastAPI: A fast, easy to use, web framework for building APIs with Python.
 - SQLAlchemy: A Python SQL toolkit and Object Relational Mapper.
 - MySQL: A fast, reliable, and scalable database management system.
+- NextJS: A React-based framework for building user interfaces.
+- React: A JavaScript library for building user interfaces.
+- Bootstrap: A CSS framework for building responsive web pages.
+- Docker: A containerization platform for building and running applications.
+- Nginx: A web server that can act as a reverse proxy, load balancer, and HTTP cache.

 ## Features